Algorithms for the rational approximation of matrix-valued functions: Discussion

 \subsection{Vector Fitting}

-For this method we used the implementation provided in~\cite{MatVF}.
+For this method, we have used precisely the implementation provided in~\cite{MatVF}.
 One limitation of this toolbox is that it can only be applied for symmetric matrix-valued functions, i.e., the samples must be symmetric matrices.
-Consequently, this implementation of VF could not be applied for two examples, namely the ones in Sections~\ref{subsec:CD} and \ref{subsec:ISS}.
+Consequently, this implementation of VF could not be applied for two of the examples, namely the ones in Sections~\ref{subsec:CD} and \ref{subsec:ISS}.

 For the example in Section~\ref{subsec:matfit} we observed that the VF method produced poor approximants compared to some of the other methods.
+As can be seen in Figure~\ref{fig:example_mftex22} (right) and in Table~\ref{table_example22}, VF was the method that needed the largest orders to achieve the four target RMSE values $\epsilon_k$.
+Additionally, the corresponding runtimes presented in Table~\ref{table_example222} were the second highest, only better than the ones for RKFIT.

-On the other hand, for the buckling plate example in Section~\ref{subsec:buck} the VF method surpassed three methods and reached an RMSE of about $10^{-12}$ for the degree $d=30$ (see Figure~\ref{fig:example_mftex5}).
-Note also that VF together with RKFIT are the only methods that reliably attain an RMSE value ($\tau=0.03$) close to that of the noise level ($\tau=10^{-2}$), as could be observed in Figure~\ref{fig:example_mftex66} (right).
+On the other hand, for the buckling plate example in Section~\ref{subsec:buck}, the VF method surpassed three methods and reached an RMSE of about $10^{-12}$ for order $d=30$ (see Figure~\ref{fig:example_mftex5}).
+Note also that VF together with RKFIT are the only methods that reliably attain an RMSE value ($\eta=0.03$) close to that of the noise level ($\tau=10^{-2}$), as could be observed in Figure~\ref{fig:example_mftex66} (right).
+A similar conclusion can be drawn for the experiments from Section~\ref{subsec:noise0}, e.g., displayed in Figure~\ref{fig:example_mftex66}.
+There, VF and RKFIT performed better; the true degree equal to 2 was indicated as the degree for which the RMSE values stagnate at a value close to the standard deviation of the noise.
+Both interpolation-based methods, i.e., AAA and Loewner, failed to do that.

 Another observation is that it is generally not worth performing 10 VF iterations instead of just 5.
 We did not observe any significant approximation enhancement and the total runtime of VF will approximately double for 10 VF iterations.
 Throughout the experiments performed in Section~\ref{sec:numer}, we found that VF was generally slower than the set-valued and surrogate AAA methods, but faster than the RKFIT and block-AAA methods.